discordjs/guide/guide/interactions/slash-commands.md

 });
 ```
 ### Localized responses
-You can get the locale of user with `Interaction#locale`
+You can get the locale of the user with `BaseInteraction#locale`:

 ```js
 client.on('interactionCreate', interaction => {
 	const locales = {